The importance of ventilation in the workplace.

-If you haven’t really thought about ventilation at work, or it’s something that been put on the back burner until now, then now is most definitely the time to make sure your workplace is well ventilated.
+If you haven’t really thought about ventilation at work, or it’s something that been put on the back burner until now, then maybe it is time you made sure your workplace is well ventilated.

 Having good ventilation in a frequently used indoor space has always been really important for our health and wellbeing.
 Ensuring that the air flow is regularly renewed, and that fresh air is coming into the workplace, will make sure that any air pollutants lingering around in the air are filtered out as quickly as possible.
 These air pollutants could include: CO2, dust, or mould.
 All which can cause serious short- and long-term effects on people’s health.